celestiaorg/celestia-app/x/qgb/overview.md

 ### [Orchestrator](https://github.com/celestiaorg/orchestrator-relayer/blob/main/docs/orchestrator.md)

-An [orchestrator](https://github.com/celestiaorg/orchestrator-relayer/blob/main/docs/orchestrator.md) is the software responsible for querying the state machine for new attestations, as described above, sign them, and then submit them to the QGB P2P network.
+An [orchestrator](https://github.com/celestiaorg/orchestrator-relayer/blob/main/docs/orchestrator.md) is the software responsible for querying the state machine for new attestations, signs them, and then submits them to the QGB P2P network.

 At startup, it [loads](https://github.com/celestiaorg/orchestrator-relayer/blob/main/docs/orchestrator.md#evm-key) the EVM private key corresponding to the address used when creating the validator.
 Then, it uses it to sign the attestations digests before submitting them to the P2P network.